Telecominfraproject/oopt-tai/README.md

 independent TAI interface to a specific hardware implementation.
 This is implemented as a shared library, and will typically be provided by the transponder module vendor.
 This shared library is called libtai.so.
+If the transponder supports multiple types of module hardware vendors, then each of the driver will provide a similar interface to libtai.so.
+The details of this are in [docs/TAI-MAI.md](https://github.com/Telecominfraproject/oopt-tai/blob/master/docs/TAI-MAI.md).

 An Adapter Host is hardware independent software which uses the TAI interface to provide optical transponder functionality to other parts of the system.
 An